shelleg/jenkins-pipeline-workshop/README.md

 ## Method
 Instead of explaining all the things related to a Jenkins setup (plugins mainly), we will be using a paradigm `Jenkins` supports which is basically using a bunch of groovy scripts to setup our environment.
-My bloody Jenkins us writtenin
+My bloody Jenkins us written in
 In order to be able to learn the pipeline we assume you will have a:
 1. Jenkins instance,
 2. A git repository with a Dockerfile
-3. An ECR / DockerHub account so we can pus the image there once were done ...
+3. An ECR / DockerHub account so we can push the image there once were done ...

 ## My Bloody Jenkins - and opinionated (exactly what we need ...) setup
 This example will: